vyperlang/vyper/docs/control-structures.rst

 Considerations
 **************

 Just as in Solidity, Vyper generates a default function if one isn't found, in the form of a ``REVERT`` call.
-Note that this still `generates an exception <https://github.com/ethereum/wiki/wiki/Subtleties>`_ and thus will not succeed in receiving funds.
+Note that this rolls back state changes, and thus will not succeed in receiving funds.

 Ethereum specifies that the operations will be rolled back if the contract runs out of gas in execution. ``send`` calls to the contract come with a free stipend of 2300 gas, which does not leave much room to perform other operations except basic logging. **However**, if the sender includes a higher gas amount through a ``call`` instead of ``send``, then more complex functionality can be run.